DanielWinning/aurora-db/README.md

 Aurora::setDatabaseConnection($connection);
 ```

-This allows you to use `Aurora` models to interact with your database.
+This allows you to use `Aurora` models to interact with your database via a single shared connection.

 ### The `Aurora` Model